vanjib1/checkersLogic/Readme-Logic.txt

 H|_|_|_|_|_|_|_|_|
   1 2 3 4 5 6 7 8

+  red at the bottom, black at the top

 The board vector for the board is set up in an (X,Y) type orientation, so basically the Y axis is in reverse (hindsight terrible implimentation )

 Input:
 	sample input "G1-F2"
+	will also accept:
+		"g1-f2"
+		"g 1 - f 2"
+		and other variations

 Pieces:
 	The pieces were pretty simple to do.
 All it required was a class that contained the color, if its a king or not, and if it was jumped or not